 WordPress is the perfect solution for setting up your photography website.
+We’ve already lined up some great WordPress Photography Themes.
 But to actually get the most out of your photography site, you’ll need the proper lineup of WordPress plugins.

 In this post, I’ll go into the best WordPress plugins for photographers.
 I’ll try to focus on only photography specific plugins.
 While basic SEO and speed optimization plugins are certainly important for photographers, those plugins are important for literally any WordPress site, so I will shunt them into a short “further reading” section at the end of this list.